Slow quasiparticle dynamics and anyonic statistics in a fractional quantum Hall Fabry-P\'erot interferometer: Fabry-P erot Interference in

+Reversing the direction of the $B$ sweep (Fig. \ref{fig:fig3}b) reveals a hysteretic behavior where phase slips start only after the field is \textit{lowered} sufficiently.
+Evidently, the location of a given phase slip in our experiment is not an equilibrium property, but depends on the history of the system.
+This suggests that the anyon occupation $N_{qp}$ must be considerably out of equilibrium with the sample edge.
+Notably, the Aharonov-Bohm phase at the beginning of the measurements in both Fig.~\ref{fig:fig3}a and b evolves through several periods as a function of $V_C$.
+This implies that the area changes by multiple flux quanta through the interference loop at fixed anyon charge and approximately fixed size.
+This is not compatible with an equilibrium picture: $V_C$ is varied over a range several times larger than the expected charge gap, so it is energetically favorable to add quasiparticles to the interferometer.

 Hysteretic behavior of this type can be understood as a consequence of slow charge dynamics.
-As illustrated in Fig. \ref{fig:fig2}c, slow charging leads to a discrepancy between the the equilibrium value of the chemical potential, $\mu_{eq}$, which is set by the gate voltages and magnetic field, and the actual chemical potential of the graphene layer $\mu(t)$.
-This effect is not completely unexpected, as long charging times are a characteristic of quantum Hall systems\cite{goodall_capacitance_1985,eisenstein_negative_1992}, including within quantum Hall gaps in similarly fabricated graphene devices\cite{yang_experimental_2021}.
-In the supplement, we use integer quantum Hall interference at $\nu=-1$ at $B\approx \SI{4}{T}$ to measure the bulk quasiparticle charging time, $\tau$, directly.
-We find that the charging time grows rapidly as the chemical potential moves deeper into the transport plateau, with phase slips (in the integer regime, arising completely from bulk-edge coupling) transitioning from reversible to hysteretic as $\tau$ becomes longer than the measurement time.
+As illustrated in Fig. \ref{fig:fig4}, slow charging leads to a discrepancy between the equilibrium value of the chemical potential, $\mu_{eq}$, which is set by the gate voltages and magnetic field, and the actual chemical potential of the graphene layer $\mu(t)$.
+In a previous experiment on a device of nearly identical construction, we investigated this phenomenon in the integer quantum Hall regime.
+There, the observed phase-slips (which in that case arise entirely from bulk-edge coupling) originated from a well understood equilibrium charging picture, but became sudden-in-time and hysteretic as we continuously adjusted the dynamical barrier to charging the bulk with density and magnetic field\cite{samuelson_hard_2025}.
+Thus, while it is remarkable to see this effect at the single fractional quasiparticle level, its occurrence is not completely unexpected.
+Long charging times are a characteristic of quantum Hall systems\cite{goodall_capacitance_1985,eisenstein_negative_1992}, particularly in similarly fabricated graphene devices which boast low-disorder and larger energy gaps for quantum Hall states compared to competing platforms, such as GaAs quantum wells \cite{yang_experimental_2021}.